 AFFFILIATE DISCLOSURE: In order for me to support my blogging and social media activities, I may receive monetary compensation for links to products from this post.
 However, I only recommend products that I personally love and use myself!.

-As we neared the base of Powder Mountain and started up the winding drive that leads to the top, our excitement was palpable.
+As we neared the base of Powder Mountain and started up the winding road that leads to the top, our excitement was palpable.
 With every curve around the mountains, we saw the terrain change and the temperature drop.
-Deer and other wild animals greeted us along the way as we tried to spot the tiny 8 1/2 by 11 paper signs that pointed us in the direction of our campsite.
-As we drove up and over the ridge, to our final destination, the neverending horizon of mountains and valleys smiled at us through the intermittent rays of the slowly setting sun.
+Deer and other wild animals greeted us along the way as we tried to spot the tiny paper signs that pointed us in the direction of our campsite.
+As we drove up and over the ridge to our final destination, the neverending horizon of mountains and valleys smiled at us through the intermittent rays of the slowly setting sun.
 We were in awe of the view that would be our campground for the next three days.
 We got out of the car, said our goodbyes to one another, and went our separate ways to set up our tents and check in.